 The reality: You’ll be in between wardrobes for awhile

-I’m not fully back into work but I do have the occasional meeting or event here and there that I try and fit in between the girls’ schedules so I’m in leisure wear most of the time interspersed with my work wardrobe.
-I think that’s the thing I’ve had to adapt to – that I have to be able to go between the two quite easily so my wardrobe has had to adjust accordingly by being able to be dress up or down with a few strategic tweaks.
+When I was in that not fully back into work but having to attend the occasional meeting or event here and there that I’d try and fit in between the girls’ schedules I’d be in leisure wear most of the time interspersed with my work wardrobe.
+I think that’s the thing had to adapt to – that I have to be able to go between the two quite easily so my wardrobe has had to adjust accordingly by being able to be dress up or down with a few strategic tweaks.